-Improve the Company's disclosure on climate change: As part of Barrick's commitment to improve its disclosure on climate change, the Company completes the annual CDP questionnaires, which makes investor-relevant climate data widely available.
-In 2023, Barrick maintained a B grade for both Climate Change and Water Security.
-This grade places Barrick in the 'management' scoring band.
+Improve the Company's disclosure on climate change: As noted above, as part of Barrick's commitment to improve its disclosure on climate change, the Company completes the annual CDP questionnaires, which makes investor-relevant climate data widely available.
+In 2024, Barrick maintained a 'B' grade for Climate Change and improved its Water Security grade from a 'B' to an 'A-'.